shashank-bairy/prack/README.md

 ## Limitation

 This project was built with a view that few repetitive shell commands like `cd` could be avoided typing everytime by storing them in prack.yaml.
-But it was later discovered that `cd` and few other commands cd are not executable commands on the file system and are internal builtin commands of the shell.
+But it was later discovered that `cd` and few other commands are not executable commands on the file system and are internal builtin commands of the shell.
 This further limits the use of this project.